 One of my matches has disappeared.
 How is that possible?

-When a person no longer appears in your list of matches, he or she has canceled his or her match with you or deleted his or her account.
+If a person no longer appears on your list of matches, they have canceled their match with you or deleted their account.
 In both cases, you can no longer chat with each other via Tinder.

 Can I unblock someone?

 No. If you have canceled your match with someone (also called “blocking” or “dispatching”), you can not reverse it.

 Can you see when someone was last active on Tinder?

 No. There was a “last active” report on Tinder earlier in the year, but it has since been removed.